 4 km. from Sagrika Resort Dalhousie.
 Sardar Ajit Singh, a great freedom fighter, breathed his last on the day India gained independence, 15th August, 1947.
-His 'Samadhi' is located at Dalhousie's Panjphulla, a picturesque spot with a natural tank and water flowing under small bridges from which the place takes its name.
-At Panjphulla, there is a 'Samarak' in the memory of Sardar Ajit Singh.
-On the way to Panchpula is Satdhara springs gurgling with refreshing water, believed to contain some medicinal properties.
-Panchpula stream is the main source of water supply to Dalhousie and Baloon.
+His 'Samadhi' is located at Dalhousie's Panjpulla, a picturesque spot with a natural tank and water flowing under small bridges from which the place takes its name.
+At Panjpulla, there is a 'Samarak' in the memory of Sardar Ajit Singh.
+On the way to Panchpulla is Satdhara springs gurgling with refreshing water, believed to contain some medicinal properties.
+Panchpulla stream is the main source of water supply to Dalhousie and Baloon.

 10 km. from Sagrika Resort Dalhousie.
 The spot commands a beautiful and grand panoramic view of the surrounding landscape and eye travels wide over hill and dale, field and forest, smooth and ruggedness, till in the direction of Jammu and Kashmir, it meets a horizon of snow peaks.
 Kalatop in Chambiali dialect means a 'black cap'.
 A beautiful Forest Rest House with a chowkidar residence stands amidst the thick forest.
 The place comes under a Wild life sanctuary known as Kalatop Khajjiar Sanctuary.